-- Examinations: two (mid-term and final) exams will cover all course materials including lecture slides, readings, cases, in-class discussions, and videos shown in class.
+- 1) Examinations: two (mid-term and final) exams will cover all course materials including lecture slides, readings, cases, in-class discussions, and videos shown in class.
 There will be both multiple choice and essay questions.
 The exams are not cumulative, but several key concepts and terms may carry over.
 I will hold review sessions prior to the exams.
-Both exams will be administered in class. - The dates of the exams are noted on the course schedule.
+Both exams will be administered in class. - O The dates of the exams are noted on the course schedule.
 Students should take the exams at the scheduled time unless they have a legitimate excuse.
 Legitimate excuses may include illness (with a doctor's note), increment weather (when Rutgers is officially closed), instructor's announcement of class suspension, or other critical circumstances (as judged by me).
 Students claiming excused absence must contact me before the exam and furnish documentary support for the legitimate excuses.
 Otherwise, I will assign a grade of zero for missed exams and will not provide a make-up exam.
 A make-up exam may be different from original exams, and will be held at a time when all students who need the make-up exam can be present.
-An officially cancelled exam will be held at the next scheduled class period. - Any questions or appeals about exams must be made in writing via e-mail within 7 days after the exam grades are given to students.
+An officially cancelled exam will be held at the next scheduled class period. - O Any questions or appeals about exams must be made in writing via e-mail within 7 days after the exam grades are given to students.
 Exams will be kept by me. - 2) Chern's case study: Students will work on the Chern's case study included in the textbook individually.
-In Weeks 9 and 15, they will take case study tests (through Canvas) containing problems that can supplement the mid-term and final exams; details will be provided in class prior to the week. - 3) Participation: Participation is comprised of weekly short essays (33 points) and general class conduct (as judged by me; e.g., being active in class discussion and being respectful towards others; 17 points). - You will be excused from absence only with legitimate excuses (see above for details) who contact me before class.

-- I will track attendance by administering a 'Weekly Short Essay' in which you respond to short essay question(s) at the end of each class.
-However, those who are absent from the class or miss a significant portion of the class (as judged by me) will receive no points even when they respond the questions. - It will be evaluated based on the following scale: 'Very Satisfactory' (3 point), 'Somewhat Satisfactory' (2 point), and 'Not Satisfactory' (1 point). - You will be allowed to make up a missed essay only if you contact me before class with legitimate excuses. - 4) Extra credits: You can provide up to two recent examples of how actual business organizations are using the subject matter of the course (5 point each).
-Please turn in the entire article, etc. from which each example came and provide a complete citation based on the APA style guide.
-Also write a few brief paragraph (500-750 words total) for each example explaining how it relates to relevant course concepts and share your thoughts about the example.
-Please do not submit anything proprietary or intended to be kept private by an organization.
-These materials must be submitted before the final exam to be considered in the final grade determination.
+During the semester, they will take two case study tests in class (see Course Schedule) containing problems that supplement the mid-term and final exams; details will be provided in class prior to the week. - 3) Participation: Participation is comprised of polls (22 points), weekly short essays (33 points), and general class conduct (as judged by me; e.g., being active in class discussion and being respectful towards others; 5 points). - You will be excused from absence only with legitimate excuses (see above for details) who contact me before class. - I will track attendance by administering polls in each class.
+Students should participate in all poll questions (usually two for each class) in order to earn full points (2 points each class).
+Partial points may be given based on the number of polls completed. - O I will also give a (timed) 'Weekly Short Essay' in which you respond to short essay question(s) each week (through Canvas).
+However, those who are absent from the class or miss a significant portion of the class (as judged by me) will receive no points even when they respond the questions. - It will be evaluated based on the following scale: 'Very Satisfactory' (3 point), 'Somewhat Satisfactory' (2 point), and 'Not Satisfactory' (1 point). - You will be allowed to make up a missed essay only if you contact me before class with legitimate excuses. - 4) Short case study: Students are expected to conduct and present a short case study.
+Specifically, the short case study is about (1) finding a recent example of an actual business organization(s) from popular press, professional magazines, and/or other online sources that illustrates some of the subject matter of our course and (2) submitting a write-up (500-750 words) that clearly explains why/how the case relates to what class concepts (5 points).
+Toward the end of the semester, students are expected to present their cases briefly (about 5